-The main objective of the Music Ministry at St. Luke’s is best stated by the hymn text written by Fred Pratt Green: “How often, making music, we have found a new dimension in the world of sound, as worship moved us to a more profound Alleluia!”
-Whether the service is English or Spanish, traditional or contemporary, the Music Ministry leadership strives each week to lead God’s people in thought provoking, heart-felt worship.
+he main objective of the Music Ministry at St. Luke’s is best stated by the hymn text written by Fred Pratt Green: “How often, making music, we have found a new dimension in the world of sound, as worship moved us to a more profound Alleluia!”
+Whether the music is traditional or contemporary, the Music Ministry leadership strives each week to lead God’s people in thought provoking, heart-felt worship.
 St. Luke’s diverse ministry has a wonderful heritage of fine music making and offers a place of service for all.

-In the spirit of Deacon Dorothy Michaelsen, who had a unique gift of stirring creativeness in those around her, St. Luke’s has created a series of musical events to highlight God’s gift of creativeness.
+he Michaelsen Music & Arts Series remembers Deacon Dorothy Michaelsen, the first woman ordained to the clergy in the Diocese of Dallas.
+Deacon Dorothy had a unique gift of stirring creativity in those around her, and St. Luke’s has created a series of events in her honor to celebrate God’s gift of creativity.

 The All Saints Choir

-Anyone that cannot make a full year commitment to the choir is welcome to join our rehearsals and services when we rehearse for Christmas, Easter, and other major choral events.
-Youth and Adults welcome.
+nyone that cannot make a full year commitment to the choir is welcome to join our rehearsals and services when we rehearse for Christmas, Easter, and other major choral events.
+Youth and Adults are both welcome.
 If interested, please contact Christopher Rhodes.

 Instruments at St. Luke’s

-St. Luke’s is blessed to have many other instruments to worship God.
+t.
+Luke’s is blessed to have many other instruments to worship God.
 The children’s area uses many rhythm and Orff style instruments.
 Pianos are located in the chapel, rehearsal hall, children’s choir room, and the sanctuary, which holds the recently purchased 7’6″ Yamaha Grand.
-The church also uses three octaves of Malmark handbells and five octaves of recently purchased Malmark Choirchimes.
+The church also uses three octaves of Malmark handbells and five octaves of Malmark Choirchimes.